 Secondly, you need to decide what you want and need in the best horse fence that you can find.
-This list is secondary to
+This list is secondary to your

-include any important needs and it will come in handy to have when you start looking at different horse fencing choices.
+needs and it will come in handy to have when you start looking at different horse fencing choices.
 Here is an example of that list:

 1. Need to have cross fencing in the first pasture.

 2. Move gates closer to the barn entrance.

 3. Incorporate waterer between cross fenced pasture.